 Facebook messenger is bigger than Snapchat, Twitter, and Instagram combined.

-According to Ben Parr of Inc, in 2017, your potential customers had over 7 billion conversations, engaged in 17 billion real-time video chats, shared 500 billion emojis, and expressed themselves with 18 billion GIFs.
+According to Ben Parr of Inc, your potential customers had over 7 billion conversations, engaged in 17 billion real-time video chats, shared 500 billion emojis, and expressed themselves with 18 billion GIFs.

 Meanwhile, organic social content updates don’t drive much traffic to your website (or landing pages).
 Twitter is only getting busy with chatter and Facebook’s organic reach is slowly dying.
 Further, the actual shelf life of a typical organic update on social networks is less than an hour.